X

 A hammer toe can be extremely painful, especially when you try to move it or walk or run while wearing the shoes.
 Some other prominent symptoms may also include:

-2. Bent toe will be felt painful, usually at the top.
+2. The bent toe will be felt painful, usually at the top.

 3. The ball of your foot is becoming painful.